ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 Even if TON price increases 100 times, transactions will remain ultra-cheap; less than $0.01.
 Moreover, validators may lower this value if they see commissions have become expensive [read why they're interested](#gas-changing-voting-process).

 :::info
-The current gas amount is written in the Network Config [param 20](https://tonviewer.com/config#20) and [param 21](https://tonviewer.com/config#21) for masterchain and basechain respectivly.
+The current gas amount is written in the Network Config [param 20](https://tonviewer.com/config#20) and [param 21](https://tonviewer.com/config#21) for masterchain and basechain respectively.
 :::

 ### Gas changing voting process